This is the dramatic tale of the Nepaul shipwreck that occurred east of Gerickes Point on 11 February 1850, over 170

 (The Chinese were among the first people in the 14th century to make blue and white pottery.They got the cobalt blue dye from Persia - modern day Iraq - which had a direct sea trade route to India and China.
 The Nepaul had been en route from India and China.)

-The ship’s anchor remained visible at the river mouth for many years until Walter Muller brought it to the roadside near the front of his shop called "The Anchor Cafe".
-Subsequently when the North service road was widened, the then owner, Gerry Stavros, placed it on the lawn outside his complex but eventually donated it to the Knysna Sea Scouts.
+The Nepaul shipwreck’s anchor remained visible at the river mouth for many years until Walter Muller brought it to the roadside near the front of his shop called "The Anchor Cafe".
+What happened to it is not known.
+Gerry Stavros says it was not the anchor later positioned at Stop 'n Stay as has been commonly thought.
+He subsequently donated it to the Knysna Sea Scouts when the North service road was widened.

 The Nepaul shipwreck was but one of many that has occurred along the treacherous South African coastline which has gained a formidable reputation as the "Cape of Storms" because of the strong currents and rough seas that pummel it's rocky shoreline and frequently catch unwary captains by surprise.
 Fortunately for the passengers and crew of the Nepaul in 1850, of 24 people on board only three lost their lives, the rest made it safely home.